PaymentHighway/paymenthighway-java-lib/README.md

 The Java Client is a Maven project built so that it will work on Java 1.7 and Java 1.8.
 It requires the following third party frameworks: Apache HttpComponents and Jackson JSON.
 It also uses JUnit test packages.

+**_Note:_**
+At version 1.5 we changed `FormBuilder` to use _bulder pattern_.
+Old methods are deprecated.
+From now on optional parameters can be added to forms more easily.

 ## Installation

 ### Maven